w3c/trace-context/spec/20-HTTP_HEADER_FORMAT.md

 It also includes the OWS rule from [RFC7230 section 3.2.3](https://tools.ietf.org/html/rfc7230#section-3.2.3).

 A `DIGIT` is a number between `0` and `9`.

+> **FIXME - if we refer to another definition, should we still explain it here?**
+The `OWS` rule defines an optional whitespace.
+It is used where zero or more whitespace characters might appear.
+When it is preferred to improve readability - a sender SHOULD generate the optional whitespace as a single space; otherwise, a sender SHOULD NOT generate optional whitespace.
+See details in corresponding RFC.

 The `tracestate` field value is a `list` as defined below.
 The `list` is a series of `list-member` separated by commas `,`, and a `list-member` is a